-- 76. The dissolution of an inactive political party for not contesting parliamentary elections for a certain period, or for relatively minor administrative/operational reasons appears excessive and should be revised.
-All the more, the inactivity status linked to the failure to submit financial statements to the GEC for two consecutive years appears too strict as it may indirectly discriminate against smaller or newly established parties for which reporting and auditing obligations applicable to financial statements (Article 39 of the Draft Law) can overstretch the personal and financial resources of very small or newly established parties.
-Lesser sanctions such as temporary partial or complete suspension of public benefits pending regularization, or mere de-registration (without dissolution)116 could be considered (for a range of sanctions for non-compliance with laws and regulations, see paragraph 274 of the 2020 Joint Guidelines). - 77.
-In terms of procedure, according to Article 26.1 of the Draft Law, the GEC issues a conclusion on the dissolution of a political party and submits it to the Supreme Court if one of the two above-mentioned dissolution grounds exist.
-Such decision is adopted by a three-fourths vote of all members of the GEC.
-This is problematic as this means that it will depend on a "political" majority and may accordingly favour the ruling party instead of being based on evidence. - 78.
-It is unclear from the wording of the Draft Law whether the dissolution would amount to a decision made by the Supreme Court acting as an administrative body rather than a judicial decision, following a procedure where the party's right to a fair trial will be fully respected, with a real opportunity for the party's representatives to defend themselves and oppose the dissolution before the Supreme Court.
-If the Supreme Court does not examine the merits of the case and considers itself bound by the decision of the GEC, the review by the Supreme Court cannot be considered an effective remedy, which would thereby be contrary to Principle 7 of the 2020 Joint Guidelines.118 In light of the above, it is recommended to specify in the Draft Law or other applicable legislation that the Supreme Court has full adjudication powers to review law and facts and is not bound by the decision of the GEC on the dissolution of a political party.119
+parties.113 Lesser sanctions such as temporary partial or complete suspension of public benefits pending regularization, or mere de-registration (without dissolution)114 could be considered (for a range of sanctions for non-compliance with laws and regulations, see paragraph 274 of the 2020 Joint Guidelines).

+76. In terms of procedure, according to Article 26.1 of the Draft Law, the GEC issues a conclusion on the dissolution of a political party and submits it to the Supreme Court if one of the two above-mentioned dissolution grounds exist.115 Such decision is adopted by a three-fourths vote of all members of the GEC.
+This is problematic as this means that it will depend on a "political" majority and may accordingly favour the ruling party instead of being based on evidence.

+77. It is unclear from the wording of the Draft Law whether the dissolution would amount to a decision made by the Supreme Court acting as an administrative body rather than a judicial decision, following a procedure where the party's right to a fair trial will be fully respected, with a real opportunity for the party's representatives to defend themselves and oppose the dissolution before the Supreme Court.
+If the Supreme Court does not examine the merits of the case and considers itself bound by the decision of the GEC, the review by the Supreme Court cannot be considered an effective remedy, which would thereby be contrary to Principle 7 of the 2020 Joint Guidelines.116 In light of the above, it is recommended to specify in the Draft Law or other applicable legislation that the Supreme Court has full adjudication powers to review law and facts and is not bound by the decision of the GEC on the dissolution of a political party.117